 In other cases, the authors introduce one or several key concepts structuring their inquiry.
 For instance, Hwenda et al. (2011) [publication number 9] used the concepts of global health security and human security to structure their argument and provide some references regarding these concepts.
-Almeida (2010) [publication number 41] referred to the concept of structural cooperation in health and Lee et al. (2010) [publication number 14] to the concept of soft power to base their demonstration.
+Almeida (2010) [publication number 41] referred to the concept of structural co-operation in health and Lee et al. (2010) [publication number 14] to the concept of soft power to base their demonstration.

 In the publications reviewed the variables explored were also often not explicitly stated.
-In the annotated bibliography we note those relevant to the policy analysis framework that we may seek to use, but this information had to be 'extracted' from the text, as the variables were not explicitly identified as such.
+In the annotated bibliography those relevant to the policy analysis framework are indicated, but this information had to be 'extracted' from the text, as the variables were not explicitly identified as such.